-Gar Alperovitz - Co-Founder, The Democracy Collaborative and Co-Chair, Next System Project
+Gar Alperovitz - Co-Founder, The Democracy Collaborative and Distinguished Next System Fellow

-Among his many achievements is having been the architect of the first modern steel industry attempt at worker ownership in Youngstown, Ohio.
+Among his many achievements is his work as the architect of the first modern steel industry attempt at worker ownership in Youngstown, Ohio.
 In addition, Gar was nominated to be a member of the Council of Economic Advisers by leading national consumer, labor, and environmental organizations.